5uso/Mod-Warnings/README.md

 External commands are detected by counting the output of `/help`.

 To store the intended amount of commands, `function suso.mw:count_help` should be run before packaging the map.

+## Crediting
+This library is licensed under the [Apache License 2.0](https://github.com/5uso/Mod-Warnings/blob/main/LICENSE).
+When using it as part of  your own projects, you must:

+- Include [crediting for the library](https://github.com/5uso/Mod-Warnings/blob/main/NOTICE) in a way visible to players.
+This probably fits best into the credits section of your map/datapack in-game, but in case that's impossible it may be done within a text file or documentation distributed with the project.
+- Include a copy of the [license](https://github.com/5uso/Mod-Warnings/blob/main/LICENSE).